velitasali/notes/_posts/2020-10-15-material-development-week-2-2.md

 * A communicative approach also implies a concern with behavior, patterns of interaction as well as linguistic content.

 Morrow (1981)

+**What:** the contents of a language programme.
+**How:** the ways in which that content might be learned and taught.

+Writing a letter, or an essay, or talking to a friend, at a meeting, to a stranger.

+1. CLT means not teaching grammar.
+2. CLT means teaching only speaking.
+3. CLT means pair-work, which means role play.
+4. CLT means expecting too much from the teacher.

+###### Conclusion

+1. The concept of **being communicative** includes what a language has the potential to mean, as well grammar properties.

+2. Real-world language in use does not operate in a vacuum.

+3. The communicative approach concerns with the error types.

+4. A concept of communication does not have to be based on sentence-level criteria, it can allow language to be described, and language learning to take  place, over longer stretches.

+5. Communicative can in fact refer to all four language skills.

+6. There is distinction between the **what** and the **how**.

+## 2.3 Some Claims for Current Materials

+When discussing developments in material design after CLT, an obvious question is whether the influences can be detected in current materials after many debates and the test of time.
+Nunan (1999: 2) thinks that "contemporary practice represents and evolution, and... the best practice incorporates the best of 'traditional' practice rather than rejecting it."

+"It enables you to learn English as it is used in our globalized world, to learn through English using information-rich topics, and to learn about English as an international language. ... offers a comprehensive range of interactive digital components for use in class, out of class and even on the move.
+These include extra listening, video material and online practice."
+(Clandfield and Jeffries, 2010)

+"With its wide range of support materials, it meets the diverse needs of learners in a variety of teaching situations an helps to bridge the gap between the classroom and the real world."
+(Clare and Wilson, 2011)